anet-be/lua-yottadb/README.md

 ## Intro by example

-There is API [reference documentation here](https://htmlpreview.github.io/?https://github.com/anet-be/lua-yottadb/blob/master/docs/yottadb.html), but here are some examples to get you started.
+Below are some examples to get you started.
+When you have exhausted that, read the API [reference documentation here](https://htmlpreview.github.io/?https://github.com/anet-be/lua-yottadb/blob/master/docs/yottadb.html).

 Let's tinker with setting some database values in different ways: